presseverykey/everykey-sdk/examples/README.md

 ## `blink`

 Start here!
-This is the Hello World of embedded programming, a routine to make the Anykey's LED blink.
+This is the Hello World of embedded programming, a routine to make the Everykey's LED blink.
 This example is heavily commented, but consists of hardly any code :) Be sure to work through the comments if you're not particularly experienced in this sort of thing.